Captain Ruygrok

 When reaching the flagship, it is normally the indication that the next assignment will be captain of a cargo ship, due to the Holland America system of being assigned to every more senior ships in the fleet and upon promotion starting again on the smallest / oldest ship.

 Captain Bernard Ruygrok.
-This photo must have been taken while commanding a ship as the fold edge of the captains position can be seen on the cap.
+This photo must have been taken while commanding a ship as the gold rim (indicating captain position) can be seen on the edge of the cap.

 This turns indeed out to be the case and 20 May 1942 he is promoted to Captain on the ss Breedyk at Capetown, the previous master, Captain Libau.
 The ss Breedyk was in allied service and as a cargo ship sailed all over the world.
 For his work as a captain he was award the Cross of Merit by the Dutch Government on 25 December 1941.
 It is assumed (subject to full verification) that he received this decoration for the episode of the ss Volendam being torpedoed with 300+ children on board and then bringing the ship safely to port where it could be repaired.